top of page

 Jewish Home Family at Rockleigh

-Arts Alive individual Artist Award 2024
+NY Arts Alive individual Artist Award 2024

 Member- Nyack Art Collective